Building DIY Guitar Pedals for Beginners

 We would also recommend starting off with a DIY guitar pedal building kit.
 We created a list of the best DIY pedal kits here.
 Places like Mammoth Electronics and Build Your Own Clone (BYOC) have some fantastic sounding kits available – they even come with a step by step guide to lend you a hand along the way.
 Even Amazon has a killer tube drive pedal kit!

 Overall, the world of DIY guitar pedals can be a wild ride.
 It is vital to do your research and build accordingly – most importantly, have fun doing it!

 Have you built your own guitar pedal?
 We’d love to hear about it!
-Let us know in the comments below or take a picture and send it to us on Instagram!
+Take a picture and send it to us on Instagram!

 Featured Image courtesy of: Tim Patterson